 Long before the first European settlers arrived, the Ohio region was home to some of North America’s most advanced civilizations.
 As they left behind no writing, we know relatively little about them.
 But we do know that the Adena, Hopewell and Fort Ancient peoples, as they’re called today, loved to build mounds.
-And masterpieces like the Serpent Mound and Newark Earthworks, which have braved the elements for thousands of years, still continue to mystify researchers and ordinary visitors alike.
+And masterpieces like the Serpent Mound and Newark Earthworks, which have braved the elements for thousands of years, continue to mystify researchers and ordinary visitors alike.

 Their book, full of accurate maps and descriptions of the various mound types, remains invaluable to researchers to this day.
 And throughout the following guide, you’ll find find both illustrations and relevant quotes from Squier and Davis’s influential work.